digidream/borg-cygwin/README.md

 # borg-cygwin
-Automated installation of [borg backup](https://github.com/borgbackup/borg) under Windows/CygWin

-* Create a temporary build folder and place the files from this repository there
-* Download `setup-x86_64.exe` from [CygWin Home Page](https://cygwin.com/setup-x86_64.exe) into build folder
-* Run `install.bat`, after a while you should end up with CygWin installation in `Borg` subfolder
-* To install, copy the `Borg` subfolder into `C:\Program Files\` (this will require Administrator rights)
-* Optionally, add `C:\Program Files\Borg` into your Windows `PATH` variable
-* Delete completely the build folder

-To install into other folder or prepare 32-bit build, edit `install.bat` and use different CygWin setup executable.

-After installation, use borg like this:
+This creates a standard Windows installer for Borg Backup on 64bit Windows 7 and above.

+* The only prerequisite is NSIS installed, available at http://nsis.sourceforge.net/Download
+* About 1 GB free disk space required to build installer
+* Borg install itself will only require about 150 MB
+* Tested on Windows 7 64-bit

+---

+Create the installer by running install.bat.
+After creating the installer, run it to install Borg.

+Then use borg like this, noting that all file paths are in Cygwin notation e.g. /cygdrive/c/path/to/my/files

 ```
 borg init /cygdrive/D/Borg
 borg create -C lz4 /cygdrive/D/Borg::Test /cygdrive/C/Photos/
 ```

-The install script first builds borg inside temporary CygWin subfolder, then installs much smaller release version into Borg subfolder.
-Built packages are copied over, unnecessary files removed.
+The install script first builds borg inside temporary CygWin subfolder, then installs a much smaller release version into the Borg-installer subfolder.
+Built packages are copied over, unnecessary files removed, and then NSIS is run.

 Tested with CygWin 2.4.1, borgbackup 1.0.0 on Windows 7 64-bit.